One more technique

-Ten years ago we didn’t dream with internet, even more in my country, the materials offer was less than nowadays and there weren’t ( materials ) out of the countries they were manufactured.
-For example I tell you, I couldn’t get 2200 sandpaper not even 10000.
+Ten years ago we didn’t dream of Internet, even more in my country, the materials offered was less than nowadays and there weren’t ( materials ) available out of the countries they were manufactured.
+For example I tell you, I couldn’t get #2200 sandpaper not even 10000.

-Obtaining a finishing without dirt, orange peel and with deep shine, was a dream, an utopia.
+Getting a finish free of dirt, orange peel and with deep shine, was a dream, an utopia.

-For that time I used Testor canned paint, the finishing showed orange peel and hadn’t shine most of the times.
+On those times, I used Testor can paints, the finish showed orange peel and hadn’t shine most of the times.

-I had read about canned paint techniques, but they worked only for small bodies.
+I had read about paint techniques based in spary cans, but they worked only for small bodies.

-To get a deep shine you must varnish , then sand and polish it (with the risk of arriving the paint).
+To get a deep shine you’ll have to varnish , then sand and polish it (with the risk of reaching the plastic surface).

-If it is not an even surface, it’s impossible to get a finish smooth..
-Besides many F1 have their bodies distributed in different parts, which make the process more difficult.
+If it is not an even surface, it’s impossible to get a smooth finish..
+Besides, many F1 have their bodies distributed in different parts, which make the process more difficult.

-Ten years ago I began painting with Tamiya’s enamel, and I was astonished by its properties
+Ten years ago, I began painting with Tamiya enamel, and I was astonished by its properties

 Remember that orange peel is the accumulation of small paint particles, which don’t get to form an even surface.